THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 As regards the Talmudic identification of Ehyeh asher Ehyeh as a Divine name, this is evidently incorrect.
-It is not incorrect because of what I have written.
-It is incorrect because of what is written in Exodus 3:13-15 and it is there for everyone to read and confirm for themselves.
+It is not incorrect only because of what I have written.
+It is incorrect first and foremost because of what is written in Exodus 3:13-15 and it is there for everyone to read and confirm for themselves.
 It is extraordinary that such an important error has stood substantially unchallenged for so long but such is the power of tradition.
-I am aware that the meaning of these words has not been understood since long before the writing of the Talmud, but that does not entirely excuse the perpetuation of what is an obviously incorrect reading of the biblical text.
+I am aware that the meaning of these words has not been understood since long before the writing of the Talmud but that does not entirely excuse the perpetuation of what is an obviously incorrect reading of the biblical text.
 I believe that this traditionally perpetuated error cannot but be harmful simply because it relates to what are surely the most important and holy words in existence, being as they are the biblical proof-text of Mosaic (Jewish) monotheism.
 I therefore take issue with the rabbis on this point.